matrix-org/synapse/docs/turn-howto.rst

     to refresh credentials.
 The TURN REST API specification recommends one day (86400000).

+ 4. "turn_allow_guest": If this is set to True, guest users are allowed to fetch the TURN server information.
+By default it is set to False.

 As an example, here is the relevant section of the config file for matrix.org::

     turn_uris: [ "turn:turn.matrix.org:3478?transport=udp", "turn:turn.matrix.org:3478?transport=tcp" ]
     turn_shared_secret: n0t4ctuAllymatr1Xd0TorgSshar3d5ecret4obvIousreAsons
     turn_user_lifetime: 86400000
+    turn_allow_guest: False

 Now, restart synapse::